nathan-eagle/ExpertEval/README.md

 - Interruption handling for natural conversation flow
 - Configurable voice settings and system prompts

-## ToDOs:
+## ToDos

 - Transcribe the audio from the caller in the logs (currently only the assistant's audio is transcribed due to OpenAI Realtime API bug: input_audio_transcription)
-- Parse Linkedin profile
+- Realtime LinkedIn profile lookup and parsing

 ## Prerequisites